aliksend/terraform-provider-dokku/docs/resources/app.md

 Optional:

-- `local_directory` (String) Now working like a crutch.
-Uploads local directory to host (always, without checking is it changed).
-Requires SCP to be configured with user that can call sudo without password
+- `local_directory` (String) Uploads local directory to host (always, without checking is it changed)

+Should not be used for uploading large files, because it is slow.
+Also see upload_* attributes in provider configuration.

 ## Import